ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/EigenLibraryIntro.md

 ```cpp
 void ReadMatrixFromTxt(const std::string path, Eigen::MatrixXd &output)
 ```

-We declare a file streamer `file` which iterates through each row of the `.txt` file and stores row components to a string object `line`.
+We declare a file stream `file` which iterates through each row of the `.txt` file and stores row components to a string object `line`.

 ```cpp
     std::ifstream file(path);
     std::string line, word;